Pre-K Rock Out Info

 Doors / Prep Time

-Rock Out requires a great deal of class preparation on our part, often this preparation runs right to the start of class.
-We will do our best to open the doors 5 minutes before each class start time, but if the doors are closed and locked please be patient (ie keep your rocker from pounding on our door and windows!).
+Pre-K Rock Out requires a great deal of class preparation on our part, often this preparation runs right to the start of class.
+We will do our best to open the doors 10 minutes before each class start time - at that time your rocker is welcome to come in, but if the doors are closed please be patient.
 We will absolutely open at each class's scheduled start time.
+Also at the end of class we will open the doors on the minute, if they are closed please don’t ring the bell.
+We know you are out there.

 If you have any other questions please don't hesitate to write to me at Brian@rockbandland.org.